Skip to main content

 Setup SSH Key

 Next we will set up the Secure Shell (ssh) keys so you can access your repo without a password.
-First follow the instructions on setting up your SSH key pair available at csil-git1.cs.surrey.sfu.ca/help/ssh/README.
-Follow the instructions for Linux.
+If you do not already have an SSH key then first generate a new ssh key.

 If you have set up your SSH key correctly then you will have a public key.
 View it